satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
 We argue that these problems can be addressed by building upon computer programming code management systems.
+First,

 provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts